Probabilistic divide-and-conquer: a new exact simulation method, with integer partitions as an example: Introduction.

+Our main tool is von Neumann's acceptance/rejection method, which is not necessary for PDC, but which provides a simple and effective means for sampling from the conditional distributions in Algorithm~\ref{PDC procedure}.
+We review this method in Section~\ref{sect acceptance}.
+Our primary application of Algorithm 2 with von Neumann's rejection method is Algorithm~\ref{PDC procedure von Neumann}, where the rejection cost is split between Step~2 for sampling $A$, and Step~3 for sampling $B$.
+Furthemore, Step~3 in Algorithm~\ref{PDC procedure von Neumann} can be performed either directly or recursively; we give examples of each in Section~\ref{Algorithms Section}.

+A key class of examples is discussed in Section \ref{sect b=1}, where the calculation for $t(a)$ is very simple, and the speedup is order of $\sqrt{n}$ for the specific examples relating to $k$-cores and set partitions, and of order $n^{1/3}$ for the specific example relating to plane partitions.
+In these examples, the PDC is not recursive and the programming is very easy.
+At the opposite extreme, when $B$ can be made into a scaled replica of the original problem, and calculation of $t(a)$ is still easy enough --- as in the example of ordinary integer partitions, thanks to results of Hardy and Ramanujan \cite{HR18}, Rademacher \cite{Rademacher} and Lehmer \cite{Lehmer38,Lehmer39} --- a recursive, self-similar PDC is available, and although the algorithm is more involved, this gives the fastest method for large $n$.

-The essence of \emph{probabilistic divide-and-conquer} --- PDC --- is exploiting von Neumann's acceptance/rejection method, which we review in Section \ref{sect acceptance}, for situations in which some limited aspect of the target distribution can be calculated.
-One progenitor is \cite{WormaldMcKay}, where the ability to calculate likelihood ratios is combined with acceptance/rejection sampling to reduce the number of loops and double edges implied by a random configuration; the luck required to get a simple graph is spread over several stages.
+One progenitor to PDC is by McKay and Wormald \cite{WormaldMcKay}, where the ability to calculate likelihood ratios is combined with acceptance/rejection sampling to reduce the number of loops and double edges implied by a random configuration; the luck required to get a simple graph is spread over several stages.
+Another progenitor to PDC, this time in the recursive, self-similar case, is by Alonso~\cite{Alonso} on sampling of Motzkin words.
+In that case, the rejection probabilities of partially completed Motzkin words are given explicitly by quotients of binomial coefficients.

-The second ingredient of our divide-and-conquer is the comparison of two lists, as in \cite{DiffieHellman}, the meet-in-the-middle attack, and as in biological sequence matching, \cite{ArratiaWaterman1,ArratiaWaterman2}, where for two independent sequences of i.i.d. letters, we are interested in finding contiguous blocks of letters that appear in both sequences.
-In many \emph{but not all} cases for the two marginal distributions, unrestricted rather than aligned matching effectively squares the number of ways to look for a match, and hence approximately doubles the length of the longest match found.
+A separate application of our divide-and-conquer paradigm, championed in Section~\ref{mam}, is what we call \emph{mix-and-match}.
+Our desire is to combine $A_1,A_2,\ldots,A_m$, i.i.d.~samples from $\L(A)$, and $B_1,B_2,\ldots,B_m$, i.i.d.~samples from $\L(B)$, with $m^2$ chances to have $h(A_i,B_j)=1$.
+However, doing this blindly does not achieve the goal of exact sampling, although it does yield a \emph{consistent} estimator; see~\cite[Section 4.6]{DeSalvoThesis}.
+A particularly practical variation, dubbed \emph{deliberately missing data}~\cite[Section 4.4.3]{DeSalvoThesis}, fixes some number $v$ of samples in advance, and samples $A_1, A_2, \ldots$ and $B_1, B_2, \ldots$ until exactly $v$ matching pairs have been found; this procedure is notably sublinear in $v$.
+Such a comparison of two lists has been exploited previously, as in \cite{DiffieHellman}, the meet-in-the-middle attack, and as in biological sequence matching, \cite{ArratiaWaterman1,ArratiaWaterman2}, where for two independent sequences of i.i.d.~letters, we are interested in finding contiguous blocks of letters that appear in both sequences.